How Effective Are Level 3 Plates Against Modern Threats?

 Advances In Armor Technology

-The world of body armor continues to grow with research on materials that can provide greater protection and lighter weight.
+The world of body armor continues to evolve with research on materials that can provide greater protection while maintaining a lighter weight.

 New Technologies in Ballistic Armor